MonikaBarget/distant-reading/docs/pages_skills2_1_VoyantTools.md

 ## Ingest your data into Voyant Tools

-Go to the [Voyant Tools](https://voyant-tools.org/) website and simply paste your raw text or the URL of raw text data (as stored in Github) into the "add text" field.
+Go to the [Voyant Tools](https://voyant-tools.org/) website and simply paste your raw text or the URL of raw text data (as stored in Github) into the "add text" field (see Figure 1).
 If you have data in .txt format (individual file) or several files in a .zip archive, you can use the upload option to ingest the files.
 Press the blue "reveal" button and start exploring the data set!

 [![Landing Page](../screenshots_distant_reading/Voyant_landing_page.png)](https://github.com/MonikaBarget/distant-reading/tree/main/screenshots_distant_reading/Voyant_landing_page.png)

+**Figure 1:** Uploading text data to Voyant Tools using the *Add Texts* field.

 ## Steps of text analysis in Voyant